Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       -h, --help            show this help message and exit

     basic arguments:
-      --project_path [PROJECT_PATH], -pj [PROJECT_PATH]
+      --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
-If none is given, the current directory is used.
       --bam_type BAM_TYPE, -t BAM_TYPE
                             Please assign the type of BAM.
-If the BAM files are produced by mapping to the closed genome of the query genome, please key in "closed_genome". the mutations between the closed genome and query genome can be detected for generating sequence of the query genome.
+If the BAM files are produced by mapping to a related genome of the query genome, please key in "related_genome". the mutations between the related genome and the query genome can be detected for generating sequence of the query genome.
-                            If the BAM files are produced by mapping to exact query genome, please key in "query_genome".
-The exact mutations of query genome can be detected.
+                            If the BAM files are produced by mapping to query genome, please use the key "query_genome".
+By that mutations of query genome can be detected.
       --program PROGRAM [PROGRAM ...], -p PROGRAM [PROGRAM ...]
                             Please assign the program for detecting SNP of
                             transcript: "with_BAQ", "without_BAQ", "extend_BAQ".
                             Multi-programs can be executed at the same time (separated by spaces).
-For example: with_BAQ
+For an example: with_BAQ without_BAQ extend_BAQ.
-                            without_BAQ extend_BAQ.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of the genome fasta files.